cirocosta/golvm/README.md

         cirocosta/golvm \
         VOLUME_MOUNT_ROOT=/somewhere

+# Set the path of the whitelist file
+docker plugin set \
+        cirocosta/golvm \
+        WHITELIST_FILE=/mnt/somewhere/blabla.txt

 # Enable the plugin
 docker plugin enable \
         cirocosta/golvm

+# Check whether everything went fine
+docker plugin ls
+ID                  NAME                DESCRIPTION                           ENABLED 84628b54dea6        lvmvol:latest       Docker plugin to manage LVM volumes   true
 ```

 ### Plugin usage

+Once the plugin has been properly installed we can start using it.

 1. (optional) Create a whitelist of volumegroups to be used by the plugin